Max-Die/Simulator/README.txt

     Only the ellipse.py is documented detailed (because of similar structure to the other files).

 draw_fig.py colours the pixels of the given array.
+There you can add more species of pixel modifications.
 If you want to draw bounding boxes aroung a figure, you can specify this in draw_fig.py in lines 127 - 135.

 The logic of the program is simple.
 Because of this the program can be modified easily, especially the draw_fig.py file which is responsible for colouring.